moson-mo/mntray/README.md

 Autostart| Places a .desktop file in the users autostart folder when "true"|
 HideNoNews| When set to "true", the tray icon is hidden when all news have been read|
 ErrorNotifications| Show a notification in case articles can not be retrieved (f.e. network down)|
+DelayAfterStart| Delays checking for news articles after startup (in seconds), f.e. wait for network to be up|
 </br>

 ## Dependencies